 Therefore, if you check your equity portfolio 5 times a day or you lose sleep when your equity investments go down, there is little point in investing in stocks or mutual fund investments.
 Stay away.

-You invest only that portion of your assets into equity market that you don’t worry about.
+You invest only that portion of your assets into the equity market that you don’t worry about.
 It could be 10% or 20% or whatever you are comfortable with.
 Many of us think about lotteries in such a way albeit with much lesser amounts.

 The right percentage for you is one that you wouldn’t worry about checking the value of equity investments for a couple of years.
 Or even if you do, you wouldn’t have second thoughts about your allocation.
 You can rebalance your portfolio at regular intervals to keep equity allocation within your comfort zone.